longlin10086/resume/resume.typ

         - Teaching Assistant for _Programming in Practice_ (Fall 2020), _Object-oriented Design and Construction_ (Fall 2021, Spring 2022).
     ]

-  == Research

-    #cventry(
-        tl: [LLVM-Lite],
-        tl_comments: [, a lightweight edge-side compiler for neural network operators.],
-        tr: ghrepo("roife/llvm-lite", icon: true),
-        bl: [_Personal project_ for undergraduate thesis at BUAA, funded by Huawei.],
-        br: [2022.06 - 2023.05],
-    )[
-        - Developed a lightweight compiler for LLVM IR on edge devices, with trimming works to the LLVM codegen module.
-        - Utilizing shape information on edge device to perform secondary optimizations on offline-compiled LLVM IR format neural network operators, to reduce the temporal and spatial overhead during operator runtime.
-    ]

   == Projects

     #cventry(